 I find vehicle combat even more exhilarating.
 No game has ever made my heart beat faster than PlanetSide 2 has.
 I've spent much of my time in the air, in the exposed bubble cockpit of the Terran Republic Mosquito.
 The Mosquito - my Mozzy - is a speedy, one-person fighter that I've outfitted as an air superiority craft, dedicated to hunting and killing enemy fliers.
 I've hurled my red-and-silver steed around crags, and settled in, nose-cannon blazing, behind vast enemy dropships, then escaped under base stanchions to throw off chasing air-to-air missiles.
 In a mere five hours in PlanetSide 2's air (the game's stat-tracking is exhaustive) I've lived out a lifetime of Top Gun fantasies without having to take my top off and play volleyball.

 And this is but one element of the mechanised game.
 I've flown a lot, settling in with a wingman on my plane's shoulder - Chris, on Skype, calling out targets and bogeys on my six - but I've also been at the spearhead of armour columns.
 I've participated in tank battles to rival Kursk, and driven a clanking fun-bus through the jungle to sneak spawning troops behind enemy lines.
 I spend time in the air, but my friends can't fly.
 I invite them to a squad and fly cover for them as they move across the ground.
-There's something for them - for everyone - to do, to specialise in, to
+There's something for them - for everyone - to do, to specialise in, to enjoy in PlanetSide 2.

 But when I don't have those friends on tap, PlanetSide 2 becomes a different game.
 A quieter game.
 It's still astounding to look at, but it's also a more aimless, frustrating experience.
 Stand and stare up at the game's lights again.
 It's a lot less lonely when you can call out some of the lights' names.
 Play PlanetSide 2 alone and you're a tiny cog in one of three war machines, easily killed and rudderless: a feeling hammered in when the area of map you fought and died over yesterday to turn to your empire's side has fallen back into enemy hands while you were tucked up in bed.
 War moves quickly, and it'll move without you.